What are the kinds of molecules with examples?

 Compound molecule

-The compound molecule is formed of different atoms. the compound is a substance that is formed from the combination of atoms of two or more different elements with constant weight ratios, Some known compounds as sodium chloride molecule (table salt), water molecule, and ammonia molecule.
+The compound molecule is formed of different atoms.
+A compound is a substance that is formed from the combination of atoms of two or more different elements with constant weight ratios.
+Some known compounds as sodium chloride molecule (table salt), water molecule, and ammonia molecule.

-The compound molecule can be broken down into a simpler type of matter (the elements) by the chemical means but not by the physical means, It has properties that are different from its component elements, and it always contains the same ratio of its component atoms.
+The compound molecule can be broken down into a simpler type of matter (the elements) by chemical means, but not by physical means.
+It has properties that are different from its component elements, and it always contains the same ratio of its component atoms.

 Compounds are made of two or more different elements bonded together, such as H₂O (water), CO₂ (carbon dioxide), and NaCl (salt).